paintparty/fireworks/README.md

 **`:find`** `nil`

-Find and hightlight values in the printed output.
+Find and highlight values in the printed output.
 See [Highlighting values](#highlighting-values) section.

 <br>
 <br>